szykor18/MovieLibrary/README.md

 ## Rest-API Endpoints

-Application provides five endpoints: for retrieving all offers, for retrieving specific offer by ID, for saving an offer, for registration and login.
+Application provides seven endpoints: for retrieving all movies, for retrieving specific movie by title, for saving a movie, for updating a movie, for deleting a movie, for registration and login.
 Please follow the specification below:

 Service url: http://localhost:8080